MuhammadHussain06/ai-inference-overhead-harness/README.md

 # AI Inference Overhead Harness — Containerized Testbed

-Containerized benchmarking testbed that measures the real latency/throughput cost of a live AI fraud-inference call vs. a network-equivalent mock baseline. `docker compose up` brings the stack up; `run-suite.sh` + `analyze-results.py` reproduce the load-test results used in the accompanying thesis (see [Running](#running) for the full toolchain required).
+Containerized benchmarking testbed that measures the real latency/throughput cost of a live AI fraud-inference call against a network-equivalent mock baseline and a zero-work calibration floor. `docker compose up` brings the stack up; `run-suite.sh` + `analyze-results.py` reproduce the load-test results used in the accompanying thesis (see [Running](#running) for the full toolchain required).

 Integrates two previously separate services:

 - **transaction-service** (Java / Spring Boot) — [`MuhammadHussain06/fraud-eval-harness`](https://github.com/MuhammadHussain06/fraud-eval-harness) — reactive REST API, validates and routes transactions, records latency telemetry.
 - **fraud-ml-service** (Python / FastAPI) — [`MianBao-07/fraud-detection-microservice`](https://github.com/MianBao-07/fraud-detection-microservice) — wraps a trained XGBoost fraud classifier.

-This repo containerizes both, adds a mock baseline endpoint for isolating AI overhead, pins CPUs per service, and ships k6 load testing + result analysis.
+This repo containerizes both, adds mock and calibration baseline endpoints for isolating AI overhead, pins CPUs per service, and ships k6 load testing plus statistical result analysis.

 ---

 ## Idea

-Every transaction routes through one of two strategies:
+Every transaction routes through one of three strategies:

 - `DISTRIBUTED_AI_SYNCHRONOUS` — scored by a real XGBoost model at a chosen feature-count tier (see below).
-- `DISTRIBUTED_MOCK_GATEWAY` — scored by a random-value mock with the identical request/response shape and network path.
+- `DISTRIBUTED_MOCK_GATEWAY` — scored by a random-value mock with the identical request/response shape and network path as the real model call.
+- `DISTRIBUTED_CALIBRATION_ONLY` — does no business logic at all (not even the mock's random draw).
+Isolates the harness's own instrumentation and serialization overhead as a measurable floor.

-Both paths share the same JVM, network hop, and DTOs, so the *difference* between them isolates model-inference cost from those fixed costs (HTTP, serialization, scheduling).
-Note that DB persistence (`APP_DB_SAVE_ENABLED`) is disabled for benchmark runs (see [Running](#running)), so the DB write is *not* part of either path's measured cost — it's skipped on both.
+All three paths share the same JVM, network hop, and DTOs, so the *difference* between them isolates model-inference cost from fixed costs (HTTP, serialization, scheduling) and from the harness's own measurement overhead.
+Note that DB persistence (`APP_DB_SAVE_ENABLED`) is disabled for benchmark runs (see [Running](#running)), so the DB write is not part of any path's measured cost.
 Within the AI strategy, the model itself is swappable across four input-size tiers — `V5`, `V10`, `V20`, `V28` — so inference cost can also be measured as a function of feature-vector size, not just as a single fixed number.

 ## Architecture